 Prednisone is a prescription medication that can be used to raise levels of corticosteroids in the body.
 In doing so, it is able to help treat a variety of conditions including arthritis, multiple sclerosis, allergic reactions, and cancer.
-In the following short article we discuss the brand name, uses, dosage, side effects, warnings, and interactions of prednisone.
+In the following short article we discuss prednisone brand name, and also the uses, dosage, side effects, warnings, and interactions of prednisone.
 Learn more about this medication that supports immune system health and reduces swelling.

 Prednisone Brand Name